nickcox/cd-extras/readme.md

 # What is it?

-general conveniences for the `cd` command in PowerShell, mostly stolen from bash and zsh.
+:zap: super powers for the `cd` command in PowerShell, mostly stolen from bash and zsh :zap:

 ![Basic Navigation](./basic-navigation.gif)